The Geometry of Superposition

 L(W)=isip(1wi2)2+ijsip2(wiwj)2L(W) = \sum_i s_i \, p \left(1 - \|w_i\|^2\right)^2 + \sum_{i \neq j} s_i \, p^2 \left(w_i \cdot w_j\right)^2

-When p=1p = 1, all features are always active, interference dominates, and the network can only faithfully represent mm features by assigning orthogonal columns and abandoning the rest.
-As p0p \to 0, interference vanishes relative to reconstruction, and the network can represent far more than mm features simultaneously.
+When p=1p = 1 all features fire at once and interference dominates, so the network can only represent mm features faithfully by picking orthogonal columns and abandoning the rest.
+As pp drops toward zero the interference fades relative to reconstruction, and the network can carry far more than mm features at once.

 Fig 1.1: Superposition Phase Diagram (Drag to Explore)